Ukraine Foreign Ministry rejects report of hijacked Afghan evacuation plane flown to Iran

 A Ukrainian Foreign Ministry spokesperson has denied earlier reports from the Ukrainian deputy foreign minister that a Ukrainian evacuation plane in Kabul was hijacked by armed assailants and flown from Afghanistan to Iran last week.

 "Last Sunday, our plane was hijacked by other people.
-On Tuesday, the plane was practically stolen from us, it flew into Iran with an unidentified group of passengers on board instead of airlifting Ukrainians," Russian news agency Tass quoted Yevhenii Yenin, Ukraine's deputy foreign minister as saying on August 23.
+On Tuesday, the plane was practically stolen from us, it flew into Iran with an unidentified group of passengers on board instead of airlifting Ukrainians," Russian news agency Tass quoted Yevhenii Yenin, Ukraine's deputy foreign minister, as saying on August 23.

 "We made the first evacuation flight from Sunday to Monday.
 When our passengers came on the flight, other people were sitting in their seats.
 The plane was actually hijacked, in particular by people with weapons, who, simply hiding from the horrors of war, tried to leave the territory of Afghanistan in any way," Tass quoted Yenin as saying.